socialvibe/truex-ads-docs/bluescript-reference.md

 is that all host action attributes are evaluated as expressions, all operation parameters are evaluated as expressions, object literals that do not match any expression format are used as is.

-If one is unclear whether or not an object is evaluated or not, they can used the "literal" expression to force the unevaluated use of the value.
+If one is unclear whether or not an object is evaluated or not, they can use the "literal" expression to force the unevaluated use of the value.

+NOTE: Boolean values are used as literals for attributes (e.g. a `Text` element's `wrap` attribute) and in expressions like in the `if` host action.
+When non-boolean values are used where a boolean value is expected, they are evaluated in a "truthy" manner according to the following rules:
+* false values are: `false`, 0, `null`, `undefined`, "", and "false".
+* true values are `true`, 1, and in fact any value that is not a false value.
+* in particular, non-null object and array values are evaluated as `true` in boolean contexts.

 For example:
 ```json